 Do not jump into your website builder dashboard and start creating from scratch.
 This is the best way to get confused and send a confusing message to your audience.
 Take the time to plan and make your objective clear.

 Create a draft of how you would like your website to look.
-Write the content for each sections and put your media together in an organised folder.
+Write the content for each section and put your media together in an organized folder.
 Do a site inventory and list every major item which will go onto the website.
-Having photos taken of yourself, your team and premises are also the best choice as people do business with people, not with businesses.
+Having photos were taken of yourself, your team, and your premises are also the best choice as people do business with people, not with businesses.
 A mix of real and stock photos could also do.

 Choose your menu wisely and do not forget to set your ‘home’ or ‘about us’ page as the landing page.
 Don’t let your landing page send your audience to different sections of your website.
 You must remember that your audience wants to see who you are and feel like they belong on your site.
 Your bounce rate will go down by delivering a clear message to your audience in their first click.